Canada

 We got a car stolen in Montreal.

-A few days later a hurricane hit.
+A few days later, a hurricane hit.

 Then the dog ran away.
+Our neighbor found him.

 He came ashore across the Bay of Fundy at Meteghan, Nova Scotia.
 Knocking out power and blowing down trees.